Which Pair Of Functions Are Inverse Functions

 3. Swapping x and y and Solving:

 This method is used to find the inverse function, not necessarily to verify if two given functions are inverses.
-However, if you find the inverse using this method and it matches the second function you're given, it's a strong indication they are inverses.
+On the flip side, if you find the inverse using this method and it matches the second function you're given, it's a strong indication they are inverses.

 • Step 1: Replace f(x) with y.